Last updated on April 2nd, 2020 at 11:06 pm

 Transportation around Davao City

 If you want to explore Davao without spending too much on transportation, it’s best to ride a jeepney.
-It’s the Philippines’ most used mode of transportation, but foreigners might find it difficult to ride one because of the language barrier and unfamiliarity with the routes.
-However, you can always get all the information you need (i.e. which jeepney to ride to a certain destination, timetables, fare) from the local tourist information center.
+It’s the Philippines’ most used mode of transportation.
+You can always get all the information you need (i.e. which jeepney to ride to a certain destination, timetables, fare) from the local tourist information center.
 Better yet, you can ask the locals to help you.
 Riding a jeepney will sure be an adventure.
 The minimum fare is only less than 0.20 USD!

 1. Visit the Philippine Eagle Center